 Women hit back at 'slut-shaming'

-When Philippine Senator Risa Hontiveros was criticised on social media over a dress she wore, she hit back, and was applauded on social media.
+When a Filipina Senator was criticised on social media over a dress she wore, she hit back.

-She is one of many high-profile women who have hit back at critics over what they choose to wear.

 -